 Mother nature and plant care aside, timing when you cut the blooms is the most important factor that you can control.
-If you left the blooms dry on the shrub they can lose all of their color.
-If you cut the blooms too early they can wilt (as opposed to dry with their petals retaining their shape).
+If you leave the hydrangea heads to dry on the shrub they can lose all of their color.
+If you cut the blooms too early they can wilt (as opposed to dry with the petals retaining their shape).

 Remove all of the leaves from the stem (or at least the part of the stem that will be submerged) and put the flowers in a vase with an inch or two of water.
 Place the vase in a cool area, away from direct sunlight.
-The water in the vase will help to slow the drying process, the bloom will preserve better with a slower transition.
-Once the water is gone, they will be dried, and will last indefinitely.
+The water in the vase will help to slow the drying process; the bloom will preserve better with a slower transition.
+Once the water is gone, they will be completely dried and will last indefinitely.

-You can touch them to see how dry they are.
+You can touch the preserved hydrangea heads to see how dry they are.
 They should feel papery.